 - Pre-competition routines and anxiety management during peaking periods

-By integrating mental training into your overall periodization plan, you can ensure that your mind is as prepared as your body when it comes time to perform.
+By weaving mental training into your overall periodization plan, you can ensure that your mind is as prepared as your body when it comes time to perform.

 Putting It All Together: Creating Your Personalized Periodization Plan

-Now that we’ve explored the various aspects of periodization training, it’s time to put this knowledge into action.
-Creating a personalized periodization plan involves several key steps:
+Now that we’ve explored the various facets of periodization training, it’s time to put this knowledge into action.
+Building a personalized periodization plan involves several key steps:

 - Assess your current fitness level and identify your goals